Bhola Island: Geography

 It is situated at the mouth of the Meghna River.
 There are ferry and launch services from Dhaka and Barisal.

+Map of the Bhola District which includes Bhola Island.

-The Island is 130 km long and has a population of 1.7 million.
+The island is 130 km long and has a population of 1.7 million.
 A 1776 map indicates that it was oval-shaped yet it is currently more elongated because of erosion by the Meghna River.
 It is only 6 ft above ocean level at the most elevated point.

 Due to its low elevation, large parts of the island have already been inundated by sea level rise, and the island is at serious risk of disappearing entirely.

 Culture

 Mughal-era mosque near Majhi Bari, South Dighaldi Union of Bhola Island.

 According to the 2011 census, 96.7% are Muslim, 3.3% are Hindu.

 Bhola Island is known for its Buffalo curd (doi) which is unique in Bangladesh.
 The process that has been used has remained unchanged.
 It is made in traditional clay pots and the process takes 18 hours.
 It is popular in the Island and is served in special occasions such as weddings, festivals and other special occasions.